-- · the impact of the COVID-19 pandemic on the economy and our business generally including commercialization of any future products; - the scope, progress, outcome and costs of our clinical trials and other research and development activities; - successful patient enrollment in, and the initiation and completion of, clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · development and timely delivery of commercial drug formulations (i) that can be used in our clinical trials; and (ii) that are available for commercial launch; - · obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - significant and changing government regulation; - · launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of the product candidates following approval.
+- the impact of the COVID-19 pandemic on the economy and our business generally including commercialization of any future products; - the scope, progress, outcome and costs of our clinical trials and other research and development activities; - successful patient enrollment in, and the initiation and completion of, clinical trials; - our ability to apply for regulatory approval and the timing or likelihood of any such filings and approvals; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - development and timely delivery of commercial drug formulations (i) that can be used in our clinical trials; and (ii) that are available for commercial launch; - obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - significant and changing government regulation; - · launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of the product candidates following approval.

 We may never succeed in achieving regulatory approval for any of our product candidates.
-We may obtain unexpected results from our clinical trials, including unexpected topline data of our uUTI and cUTI clinical trials, which we currently expect to report in the second quarter of 2020.
+We may obtain unexpected results from our clinical trials.
 For example, in the results of our cIAI clinical trial, sulopenem did not meet the primary endpoint of statistical non-inferiority compared to the control therapy for the cIAI trial; however, we believe the secondary supporting analyses and safety data support the potential of sulopenem in the treatment of multi-drug resistant infections.
+In the second quarter of 2020, we announced the results of our Phase 3 clinical trials in cUTI and uUTI.
+In the cUTI trial, sulopenem did not meet the primary endpoint of statistical non-inferiority compared to the control therapies with the difference in response rates driven almost entirely by higher rates of asymptomatic bacteriuria on the sulopenem IV to oral sulopenem arm relative to the ertapenem IV to oral ciprofloxacin arm, only evident at the test of cure visit; the rates of patients receiving additional antibiotics or with residual cUTI symptoms was similar between therapies.
+Similarly, in the uUTI trial, sulopenem did not meet the primary endpoint of statistical non-inferiority compared to ciprofloxacin in the population of patients with baseline pathogens susceptible to ciprofloxacin driven to a large degree by a greater amount of asymptomatic bacteriuria in the sulopenem treated patients at the test of cure visit relative to those receiving ciprofloxacin.
+However, in the uUTI trial, in the population of patients with baseline pathogens resistant to quinolones, sulopenem achieved the related primary endpoint by demonstrating superiority to ciprofloxacin, providing substantial evidence of a treatment effect in patients with uUTI.
 We may elect to discontinue, delay or modify clinical trials of some product candidates or focus on others.
-Any changes in the outcome of any of these variables with respect to the development of our product candidates in clinical development could mean a significant change in the costs and timing associated with the development of these product candidates.
+Any changes in the outcome of any of these variables with respect to the development of our product candidates in clinical development could mean a significant change in the costs and timi